 I.3 AMBIENT AIR POLLUTANTS AND THEIR EFFECTS

-Health effects may include slight temporary changes in the respiratory tract and the impaired pulmonary function, reduced performance, the need to find first aid, hospitalization or even death.
-There is growing evidence of adverse effects of air pollution not only on the respiratory system but also on cardiovascular system.
-Some pollutants have carcinogenic effect influencing the function of endocrine glands, the development and growth of foetus (SZÚ 2013a).
+The health effects of air pollution may include moderate temporary changes in the respiratory tract and impaired pulmonary function, reduced performance, the need to seek first aid, hospitalization or even death.
+There is an increasing amount of evidence that air pollution can have adverse effects, not only the respiratory system, but also the cardiovascular system.
+Some pollutants have carcinogenic effects, influence the functioning of the endocrine glands or affect foetal development and growth (SZÚ 2016).

-As mentioned above, ambient air pollutants have negative effects also on vegetation and ecosystems, many pollutants have the ability to accumulate in the environment or cause damages to materials and buildings.
+As mentioned above ambient air pollutants also adversely affect vegetation and ecosystems and a great many of them can accumulate in the environment or cause damage to materials and buildings.

-1 Eutrophication is the process of enrichment by nitrogen and phosphorus, acidiphication is the decrease in pH/reduction in alkalinity.
+1 Eutrophication is the process whereby the environment is enriched by nitrogen and phosphorus.
+Acidification is the decrease in pH.